ejspeiro/gnuplot-Scripts-Sci-Comp/README.md

 ## 3. Tested with...

-So far, I have tested these scripts on these architectures:
+So far, I have tested these scripts on this architecture:

 ```
 1. Intel(R) Core(TM) i7-4600U CPU 2.10 GHz 4096 KB of cache and a stepping of 1.